Jerry McDermott: Early life

-While serving on the city council, he was a registered Democrat, but unenrolled from the party in 2010.
-He registered as a Republican in 2013.
-In 2006, as a councilor, he proposed that the Boston Citgo sign be removed in response to Venezuelan President Hugo Chávez's insults toward U.S. President George W. Bush.
+In 2006, as a councilor, McDermott proposed that the Boston Citgo sign be removed in response to Venezuelan President Hugo Chávez's insults toward U.S. President George W. Bush.
 McDermott also suggested draping an American flag or Boston Red Sox banner over the sign until Chávez was out of office.
 McDermott was the Chairman of the Post Audit & Oversight Committee when he called for transparency and hearings on a controversial land deal between the Boston Redevelopment Authority (BRA) and the Islamic Society of Boston (ISB).
 Councilor McDermott is probably best remembered for his advocacy for school children in the wake of the Archdiocese of Boston's Clergy Sexual Abuse scandal and the aftermath that caused schools to be closed.

+Subsequent politics

+While serving on the city council, McDermott had been a registered as a Democrat, but unenrolled from the party in 2010.
+He registered as a Republican in 2013.

+McDermott served as State Director for Senator Scott Brown and worked in community relations and economic development for Eversource.
+In March 2018 he was appointed as chief of staff in the Massachusetts Division of Capital Asset Management and Maintenance in the administration of Governor Charlie Baker.

+Sheriff of Norfolk County

+McDermott was appointed sheriff of Norfolk County, Massachusetts by Governor Baker in December 2018 after the resignation of Michael G. Bellotti.
+He ran for a full term in a November 2020 special election, and was defeated by Patrick McDermott (no relation) by 60%-40%.
+Massachusetts Majority PAC, a Super PAC with close ties to Massachusetts Governor Charlie Baker, had spent $167,148 on his behalf.
+This made him the biggest beneficiary of the super PAC's spending.